 - Cancer, heart attack, stroke and multiple sclerosis make up the majority of critical claims, (up to 90%)

 - Ensures protection for your dependents if you cannot work/earn

 - Could help pay for necessary home alterations, private treatment or a carer

 - If you have a joint policy, insurers will only pay out once, (on the first claim).

 Remember, if you are a smoker then you are at greater risk to a wide range of critical, sometimes terminal conditions, such as lung cancer, mouth cancer, a stroke, heart attack and coronary heart disease.

-Talk to our Reassured consultants on 0808 168 2025 to see how much these policy elements might add to your monthly premium.
-Then challenge us to make sure you are getting the most competitive quotes possible.
+Talk to our Reassured consultants on 0808 168 2025 to discuss life insurance policies with terminal illness cover.
+Then challenge us to make sure you are getting the most competitive quotes.
 Alternatively Start Your Quote online today – it only takes 2 minutes.